Clinical Interventions for Addiction and Mental Health

 If someone you love is struggling, you don’t have to navigate it alone.

-I’m Andrea Moorer, LCSW-S, LCDC, a clinical interventionist based in Houston.
-I guide families, professionals, and young adults through complex interventions with clinical structure and heart.
+I’m Andrea Moorer, LCSW-S, LCDC, a Houston-based clinical interventionist who works with families, professionals, and treatment teams navigating complex mental health and addiction crises.

 A man walking through a spacious, modern atrium with a glass and steel ceiling, large glass windows, marble flooring, and sunlight streaming in.

-• Families managing wealth, caregiving, or multi-generational expectations
+• Families navigating wealth, business responsibilities, or multi-generational dynamics

-• LGBTQIA+ clients navigating identity alongside mental health or substance use
+• LGBTQIA+ clients navigating identity alongside recovery and mental health care

 A top view of a glass conference table with two glasses of water, a closed notebook, and a pen.
 In the background, a woman wearing black tights and a coat is sitting on a sofa, with legs crossed.
 The table legs have a wooden and metal design, and the room has wooden flooring.